Sometimes it is a brand new release. Increasingly, it is not.

 Wednesday, 24 September 2025

 Where have all the epics gone?
-A revisit of Lonesome Dove
+A revisit to Lonesome Dove

 I’ve just finished reading Lonesome Dove.
 Again.
 Though technically a reread, it felt startlingly fresh – like coming back to a place you used to know but seeing it in a different light.
 It hit me harder than I expected.